 But there's so much more to it.
 Beyond the positive results I've experienced in the gym and in my body, Orangetheory continues to keep me engaged and constantly improving.
-And here's why:

-The coaches are motivational.
+The coaches at Orangetheory are so motivational.
 They are quick to correct form and always make safety a priority in the studio.
 From my very first class when they showed me proper form for the rower, to pushing me to increase my speed on the treadmill, I swear they know my limits better than I do.

-Group personal training.
 I love that it doesn't matter if I'm the last one on the rower because I decided to use heavier weights on the strength exercises.
 Orangetheory is designed so I constantly compete with myself and my past performance.
-On the other hand, I thrive off competition; it is a big motivator for me to perform at my highest level.
+On the other hand, I thrive off competition, it is a big motivator for me to perform at my highest level.
 Whether person next to me on the treadmill knows I'm actually trying to keep up with them, I don't know, but I certainly know that I'm going to do my best to beat their speeds and distance.

-Traveling doesn't slow me down.
 With more than 350 studios in 11 countries, I can find an Orangetheory everywhere.
 As a member of the Orangetheory family, I have access to every single studio worldwide.
 Everywhere I've traveled since becoming a member had a studio less than fifteen minutes away.

-The best one-hour workout.
 I love the combination of cardiovascular and strength training into one class.
 I have always struggled with finding a structured regime that pushes me to improve my cardio performance, but Orangetheory makes it fast and fun.

-There's no half-assing this workout.
 Due to the heart rate monitoring technology, coaches (among the rest of the class) can see exactly how hard I'm working, and they're certainly not afraid to call me out.
 And it is super embarrassing when everyone's working in the orange zone and I'm not.

-Show me the numbers.
 Orangetheory emails me after every workout with stats from the class.
 My total calorie burn, the total time I spent in the five zones and my average heart rate.
 It also keeps me updated with weekly, monthly and yearly totals.
 Nothing shows progress like a bunch of visually appealing numbers.